University of Wisconsin Law School

-The University of Wisconsin Law School is the law school of the University of Wisconsin–Madison.
-Located in Madison, Wisconsin, the school was founded in 1868.
-The University of Wisconsin Law School is guided by a "law in action" philosophy, which emphasizes the role of the law in practice and society.
-Juris Doctor graduates of the law school enjoy admission to the Wisconsin bar by diploma privilege.
+The University of Wisconsin Law School is the law school of the University of Wisconsin–Madison, a public research university in Madison, Wisconsin.
+Founded in 1868, the school is guided by a "law in action" legal philosophy which emphasizes the role of the law in practice and society.
+It offers the Juris Doctor, Master of Laws, and Doctor of Juridical Science degrees; Juris Doctor graduates of the law school receive admission to the Wisconsin bar without taking a traditional bar examination via diploma privilege.

-According to the 2023 rankings published by U.S. News & World Report, the University of Wisconsin Law School was tied at 43rd among 192 law schools fully accredited by the American Bar Association.

-Facilities
+Building

 The law school is located on Bascom Hill, the center of the UW–Madison campus.
 In 1996, it completed a major renovation project that joined two previous buildings and created a four-story glass atrium.
 The renovation was recognized by the American Institute of Architects for its innovative design, incorporating modern design into the 150 years of architecture on historic Bascom Hill.
 In addition to lecture halls and smaller classrooms, the law school contains a fully functional trial courtroom, appellate courtroom, and an extensive law library.
-The library is noted for the 1942 mural "The Freeing of the Slaves" by John Steuart Curry that dominates the Quarles & Brady Reading Room (also known as the "Old Reading Room").
+With over 1,360,000 volumes, the library is the largest legal collection in the state of Wisconsin and the fourth largest amongst law schools nationwide.
+The library is also noted for the 1942 mural, "The Freeing of the Slaves" by John Steuart Curry, that dominates the Quarles & Brady Reading Room (also known as the "Old Reading Room").

-Legal philosophy
+Admissions

+For the class entering in 2023, the school accepted 35.58% of applicants, with 28.52% of those accepted enrolling.
+The average enrollee had a 165 LSAT score and 3.79 undergraduate GPA.

+Academics

 The University of Wisconsin Law School subscribes to a "law in action" legal philosophy.
 This philosophy proposes that to truly understand the law, students must not only know the "law on the books", but also study how the law is actually practiced by professionals.
 The law school's classroom discussions, involvement with other campus departments, scholarship, and clinical practica all emphasize the interplay between law and society.

-Journals and publications

-The University of Wisconsin Law School's flagship journal is the Wisconsin Law Review, which was founded in 1920 and became an entirely student-run law review in 1935.
-Students at the law school also publish two specialty journals: the Wisconsin International Law Journal, established in 1982, and the Wisconsin Journal of Law, Gender & Society, a continuation of the Wisconsin Women's Law Journal, established in 1985.
-A third specialty journal, the Wisconsin Environmental Law Journal, was founded in 1994 but discontinued publication in 2002.
+Diploma privilege

+The University of Wisconsin Law School is one of only two law schools in the United States graduates of which enjoy diploma privilege as a method of admission to the bar.
+Unlike all other jurisdictions in the United States, Wisconsin's state bar allows graduates of accredited law schools within the state to join the bar without taking the state's bar examination if they complete certain requirements in their law school courses and achieve a certain level of performance in those courses.
+The other school with this privilege is the Marquette University Law School.